qijianpeng/awesome-edge-computing/README.md

   cup, water glass, remote controller, and computer mouse successfully. [src
   from: 10.1145/3469029](https://doi.org/10.1145/3469029)

+- [MLC LLM](https://github.com/mlc-ai/mlc-llm): In recent years, there has been remarkable progress in generative artificial intelligence (AI) and large language models (LLMs), which are becoming increasingly prevalent.
+Thanks to open-source initiatives, it is now possible to develop personal AI assistants using open-sourced models.
+However, LLMs tend to be resource-intensive and computationally demanding.
+To create a scalable service, developers may need to rely on powerful clusters and expensive hardware to run model inference.
+  Additionally, deploying LLMs presents several challenges, such as their ever-evolving model innovation, memory constraints, and the need for potential optimization techniques.

 - [MNN](https://github.com/alibaba/MNN): MNN is a highly efficient and lightweight deep learning framework.
 It supports inference and training of deep learning models, and has industry leading performance for inference and